parrondo/mql5-json-api/README.md

 Get historical data. `fromDate` should be in timestamp format.
 There are some issues:

 - MetaTrader keeps historical data in cache.
 But when you make a request for the first time, MetaTrader downloads data from a broker.
-This operation can exceed `Data socket` timout.
+This operation can exceed `Data socket` timeout.
 It depends on your broker.
 Second request will be handeled quickly.
 - Historical data processing code is not optimal.
 It takes too much time to process more than `50000` candles.
 Under refactoring now.

 ``` python